 You may elect to reduce your Compensation (defined below) and make a contribution to the Plan on a pre-tax basis.
 These pre-tax contributions are known as Elective Deferral Contributions.
 You may elect to defer up to 100% of your Plan Compensation on a pre-tax basis.
-Federal law also limits the amount you may elect to defer under this Plan and any other retirement plan permitting Elective Deferral Contributions during any calendar year (\$20,500 in 2022).
-However, if you are age 50 or over, you may defer an additional amount, called a "Catch-up Contribution", of up to \$6,500 (in 2022).
+Federal law also limits the amount you may elect to defer under this Plan and any other retirement plan permitting Elective Deferral Contributions during any calendar year (\$23,500 in 2025).
+However, if you are age 50 or over, you may defer an additional amount, called a "Catch-up Contribution", of up to \$7,500 (in 2025).
 These dollar limits are indexed; therefore, they may increase each year for cost-of-living adjustments.

-You may elect to start, increase or reduce your elections to contribute to the Plan effective as of the first day of any calendar month.
+You may elect to start, increase or reduce your elections to contribute to the Plan effective as of each calendar month.
 You may totally suspend your elections at any time.